 Details: Dir.
 James Neilson.
 Perf.
 Fred MacMurray, Jane Wyman, Tommy Kirk, Deborah Walley.
 Buena Vista/Walt Disney, 1962.
 Based on the novel by Marrijane & Joseph Hayes.

-Synopsis: A Disney comedy about a typical, all-American family on a “dream” vacation to Europe.
-In one scene, the father (MacMurray) goes to the ship’s library and is greeted enthusiastically by the male librarian.
+Synopsis: A Disney comedy about an American family on a “dream” vacation to Europe.
+In one scene, the father (Fred MacMurray) goes to the ship’s library and is greeted enthusiastically by the Ship’s Librarian.

 Role Call: James Millhollin as Ship’s Librarian—Comic Relief (male)